Why art and design?

-In Year 8, students will expand on the drawing techniques developed during Year 7 by completing a drawing project based on the theme of graffiti and street art.
-They will use pencil, colour pencil, watercolour, oil pastels and collage to produce a series of pieces based on graffiti art.
+In Year 8, students expand on the drawing techniques developed during Year 7 by completing a drawing project based on the theme of graffiti and street art.
+They use pencil, colour pencil, watercolour, oil pastels and collage to produce a series of pieces based on graffiti art.